reigningforest/reigningforest.github.io/README.md

 ### [MLDS Hackathon 2024 - Soccer Project](../CoxPH_Analysis_Simple)
 - **Overview**: Participated in the program's annual 48 hour hackathon
 - **Tools**: Python
-- **Key Results**: Worked in a team of 4 to create initial lineup selection (random forest), player substitutions (collaborative filtering), and general recommendations (chatgpt wrapper)
+- **Key Results**: Worked in a team of 4 to create initial lineup selection (random forest), player substitutions (collaborative filtering), and general recommendations (ChatGpt wrapper)

 #### More to come!